Use of nigger in proper names: Plant and animal names

-Some colloquial or local names for plants and animals used to include the word "nigger" or "niggerhead".
+Some colloquial or local names for plants and animals used to include the word "nigger" or "niggerhead.”
+One of the colloquial names for echinacea (coneflower) was "niggerhead.”

-The colloquial names for echinacea (coneflower) are "Kansas niggerhead" and "Wild niggerhead".
 The cotton-top cactus (Homalocephala polycephala, syn.
 Echinocactus polycephalus) is a round, cabbage-sized plant covered with large, crooked thorns, and used to be known in Arizona as the "niggerhead cactus".
 In the early 20th century, double-crested cormorants (Phalacrocorax auritus) were known in some areas of Florida as "nigger geese".
 In some parts of the U.S., Brazil nuts were known as "nigger toes".
 Red cabbage (Brassica oleracea var. capitata) was sometimes called "niggerhead cabbage" in the United States, and in Britain at least as recently as the 1980s.

 The "niggerhead termite" (Nasutitermes graveolus) is a native of Australia.

 The butterfly Orsotriaena medus had historically been called "the nigger", referring to its dark brown colour, but it has been renamed in Australian faunal works to "smooth-eyed bushbrown", "medus brown" in India, and "dark grass-brown" in Southeast Asia.

-The black Labrador dog owned by Guy Gibson, Squadron Leader of RAF 617 Squadron, 'The Dam Busters', was called Nigger (see Nigger (dog)).
+The black Labrador dog owned by Guy Gibson, Squadron Leader of RAF 617 Squadron, 'The Dam Busters', was called Nigger.
 In 21st-century re-runs on UK (at least) TV, scenes in which the dog's name is mentioned are cut.
 The dog was run over outside the airfield, and in 2020 a memorial at the spot was replaced with one on which the dog's name is not mentioned.

 American cosmic horror author H.P.
 Lovecraft's black cat was called Nigger-man.
 Lovecraft owned the cat from childhood until its death in 1904.
 Lovecraft also used the name for a fictional cat in The Rats in the Walls, first published in 1924.